 1. Sort Your Radiators Based on Materials

-Determine what kind of radiators you have and make sure to check them with your file to ensure the aluminum and brass ones are separated.
+Determine what kind of radiators you have and check them with your file to ensure the aluminum and brass ones are separated.

 2. Cut Your Radiators & Remove Steel

-When you have your sawzall ready and the proper safety equipment, cut down the edge of the radiator to remove the end of the radiator.
-Try to take off as little of the aluminum or brass as possible and get close to the steel or plastic end.
+When you have your Sawzall ready and the proper safety equipment, cut down the edge of the radiator to remove the end of the radiator.
+Remove the aluminum or brass as lightly as possible and get close to the steel or plastic end.

 3. Separate the Ends & Clean Fin

-After you have removed the ends from the radiators, we suggest piling them up separately and selling to your yard.
+After you have removed the ends from the radiators, we suggest piling them up separately and selling them to your local yard.
 Generally, scrap yards will pay a special price for ends off radiators.

 4. Scrap Your Clean Rads

 Now that you have removed the ends, you can scrap the radiators as clean material.
-Be sure to keep any brass radiators separate from aluminum or aluminum/copper ones.
-You can also scrap the ends of the radiators as well, usually, yards will pay for them at a slightly better than steel price.
+Keep brass radiators separate from aluminum or aluminum/copper ones.
+You can also scrap the ends of the radiators as well.
+Usually, yards will pay for them at a slightly better than steel price.

-Be sure to use all of the safety equipment needed when using any equipment and machinery.
+Be sure to use all safety equipment when using any equipment and machinery.